fairflow/mac-playground/README.md

 # mac-playground
+Forked by fairflow to preserve my local configuration; if you wish to contribute to mac-playground itself go to emclient/mac-playground

 This is a mix of code that was developed during our effort to port eM Client to macOS.
 It is a hodgepodge of various projects and experiments.
 The notable ones are listed below.
 The code is released as-is.